twilliams9397/eng89_docker/README.md

 - `/usr/share/nginx/html` has nginx web files
 - can replace `index.html` to alter website appearance
 - `docker cp src_path container:dest_path` is the copy command, and the container must be already created (either running or stopped) - e.g. `docker cp ~/Documents/Sparta/Docker/index.html 6d05f4526d47:/usr/share/nginx/html`
+- `docker commit 6d05f4526d47 twilliams9397/eng89_docker` and `docker push -a twilliams9397/eng89_docker` are used to push to a docker repository